stackhpc/a-universe-from-nothing/README.rst

 *Preparation* has instructions to prepare the seed hypervisor for the exercise, and fetching the necessary source code.

-*Deploying a Seed* includes all instructions necessary to download and install the Kayobe prerequisites on a plain CentOS 8 cloud image, including provisioning and configuration of a seed VM.
-Optionally, snapshot the instance after this step to reduce setup time in future.
+*Deploying a Seed* includes all instructions necessary to download and install the Kayobe prerequisites on a plain Rocky 9 or Ubuntu Jammy cloud image, including provisioning and configuration of a seed VM.
+Optionally, snapshot the instance after this step to reduce setup time in the future.

 *A Universe from a Seed* contains all instructions necessary to deploy from a host running a seed VM.
 An image suitable for this can be created